holmosapien/dbeaver/README.md

 ## Download

 You can download prebuilt binaries from <a href="https://dbeaver.io/download" target="_blank">official website</a> or directly from <a href="https://github.com/dbeaver/dbeaver/releases">GitHub releases</a>.
 You can also download <a href="https://dbeaver.io/files/ea" target="_blank">Early Access</a> version.
 We publish daily.

 ## Running

-Just run an installer and then click on app icon.
-Or unzip an archive and run `dbeaver` from command line.
+Just run an installer (or unzip an archive) and run `dbeaver`.

 Note: DBeaver needs Java to run. <a href="https://adoptium.net/temurin/releases/?package=jre" target="_blank">OpenJDK 21</a> is included in all DBeaver distributions.
 You can change default JDK version by replacing directory `jre` in dbeaver installation folder.